-The valley of the River Alde has long been an Area of Outstanding Natural Beauty and the estuary is protected by a number of national and international designations, with some of the most significant coastal marshland sites for birds and flora in Europe.
+The valley of the River Alde has always been an essential part of the Suffolk coast Area of Outstanding Natural Beauty and the estuary is protected by a number of national and international designations, with some of the most significant coastal marshland sites for birds and flora in Europe.
 It is this beguiling spot which the Alde & Ore Association is determined to protect and preserve.

 The area is fragile, depending on sea and river walls for protection; a failure of these walls would catastrophically change the area for ever.
-The Association has long campaigned for the maintenance of the defences and recently was instrumental in the formation of the Alde and Ore Estuary Partnership, a ground breaking initiative bringing together local interests and national bodies such as the Environment Agency.
+The Association has long campaigned for the maintenance of the defences and recently was instrumental in the formation of the Alde and Ore Estuary Partnership (now the Alde and Ore Community Partnership), a ground breaking initiative bringing together local interests and national bodies such as the Environment Agency.
 The Association is a voting Partner, ensuring that it is closely involved in the work to protect the Estuary.

 The Association is active in other areas too: in opposing inappropriate development in the land surrounding the estuary, ensuring public footpaths are maintained and sponsoring the Butley Ferry which runs during the summer months with volunteer oarsmen.
 We organise regular walks and a summer barbeque for the members to meet.